Advertisement

 Q: If I have inflammatory bowel disease (IBD), is pregnancy safe for me?

-A: You should talk with your doctor before getting pregnant.
-If you think you might be pregnant, call your doctor right away.
-Some of the medicines used to treat inflammatory bowel disease (IBD) can harm the growing fetus.
+If you think you might be pregnant, call your HCP right away.
+Some of the medicines used to treat inflammatory bowel disease (IBD), such as methotrexate and thalidomide, can harm the growing fetus.

 Q: Does inflammatory bowel disease (IBD) increase my risk of colon cancer?

 A: Inflammatory bowel disease is associated with an increased lifetime risk for colorectal cancer.
 Over time, the inflammation in the gastrointestinal tract can lead to abnormal changes in the cells called dysplasia, which are a warning sign of cancer.
-While the majority of patients with IBD will never develop colorectal cancer, it is important to attend your regular checkups so that your doctor can screen for cancer.
+While the majority of patients with IBD will never develop colorectal cancer, it is important to attend your regular checkups so that your HCP can screen for cancer.

 Q: Can inflammatory bowel disease (IBD) affect my monthly period?